mlrun/mlrun/docs/runtimes/using-functions.md

     run_results = fn.run(params={"label_column": "label"}, inputs={'data': data_url})

-MLRun also support iterative jobs which can run and track multiple child jobs (for hyper-parameter tasks, AutoML, etc.), see [Hyper-Param and Iterative jobs](../hyper-params.ipynb) for details and examples.
+MLRun also supports iterative jobs that can run and track multiple child jobs (for hyper-parameter tasks, AutoML, etc.).
+See [Hyper-Param and Iterative jobs](../hyper-params.ipynb) for details and examples.

 The `run()` command returns a run object which allowed us to track our job and its results, when we pass the parameter `watch=True` (default) the {py:meth}`~mlrun.runtimes.BaseRuntime.run` command will block until our job completes.